IgnacioBellomo/pagination-api/README.md

 ## start
   Defines which entry to start your search on.
 Options vary depending on by.
-If no start is declared the API will search from the first entry.
+If no start is declared, the API will search from the first entry.

 ### Examples: